Quick Answer

-Quantum Mechanics in Physical Chemistry
+Introduction: The Quantum Renaissance in Chemistry

 Since Werner Heisenberg’s uncertainty principle and Erwin Schrödinger’s wave equation emerged in the 1920s, quantum mechanics has fundamentally transformed chemistry.